 So how does this affect student loans?
 If Lauren were interested in buying a house, we’d talk through some simple metrics to see what she could afford while making her loan payments.
 If she gets married down the road, that could have a monster effect on her loan repayment strategy.
 We’d be able to model it and talk through it in the call.

 Nurse Practitioners Can Get a Clear Path to Pay Back Student Loans

 There’s a path for nursing student loan repayment that will save thousands of dollars.

-Student Loan Planner has done more than 850 consults and advised on nearly $240,000,000+ of student loans.
+Student Loan Planner has done over 1000 consults on hundreds of millions of student loans.
 Whether you want to go for PSLF, work for a private practice, or make sure you’re on the best repayment plan, we can help you figure out the optimal path in just one hour.